rpwoodbu/mosh-chrome/README.md

   Don't be alarmed if you see a few warnings.
 In particular, the linker may complain about duplicated symbols.

-  If succesful, Bazel will output something like this:
+  If successful, Bazel will output something like this:

     Target //:mosh_chrome up-to-date:
       bazel-genfiles/mosh_chrome_dev.zip